 BECAUSE BETTER BUSINESS MEANS BETTER CARE

 Gonzaga's MBA/HCM brings together working professionals from across the healthcare industry to discuss, analyze, and evaluate the business of healthcare management.
 Past students have come from a number of professional backgrounds including hospital administration, nursing, general practice, and pharmacy.
-Comprised of approximately 50% traditional MBA courses and 50% healthcare-specific courses, the program equips its graduates with the knowledge and insight to add value to the organizations they serve.
+Comprised of the MBA core along with various healthcare-specific electives, the program equips its graduates with the knowledge and insight to add value to the organizations they serve.

 A PROGRAM FOR WORKING PROFESSIONALS

-Gonzaga's MBA in Healthcare Management program is designed to accommodate the complex schedules of working professionals in the healthcare industry.
+Gonzaga's MBA program is designed to accommodate the complex schedules of working professionals in the healthcare industry.

 CURRICULUM DESIGNED TO ADD VALUE

-The MBA in Healthcare Management curriculum was designed under the guidance of a healthcare task force, comprised of healthcare executives from the Inland Northwest.
+The MBA Healthcare Management concentration curriculum was designed under the guidance of a healthcare task force, comprised of healthcare executives from the Inland Northwest.
 With the help of this task force, the school of business developed a curriculum that provides students with a well-rounded business education, while allowing them the ability to tailor the program based on personal and professional goals.
-Click here to view an MBA in Healthcare Management Course Descriptions Sheet.

-- Gonzaga's MBA/HCM program is comprised of half traditional MBA classes and half healthcare specific classes.
+Gonzaga's MBA/HCM program is comprised of roughly half traditional MBA classes and half healthcare specific classes.

-- Some healthcare-specific courses include: Healthcare Economics, Management of Medical Groups, Healthcare Ethics, Healthcare Law, Management of Healthcare Finance, and Healthcare Information Systems.
+Some healthcare-specific courses include: Healthcare Economics, Healthcare Ethics, Healthcare Law, Management of Healthcare Finance, and Healthcare Information Systems.